odunet/NetlifySurvey_UoL/ReadMe.md

 # Sample Netlify Website with Netlify Forms and Spam Filter

-This is a sample website with advanced CSS (CSS-Flex, CSS-Grid, and CSS-Animation).
+This is a sample survey form with advanced CSS (CSS-Flex, CSS-Grid, and CSS-Animation).
 This is deployment ready for Netlify

 #### Backend